What is a Fraudulent Conversion or Fraudulent Transfer?

 However, for attorneys, be careful that you only give legal advice.
 Because if you become a party to the conveyance you may have civil or ethical liability.
 For example, don’t put the conveyance from your client into your trust account, knowing that his intent is to avoid a creditor.

 Do you have assets that you want to protect and you are not sure what to do with them?
-If you do, but you see that just giving them to someone else would get them into a fraudulent conversion / transfer lawsuit, so just isn’t a good idea, use the number or inquiry form on this page.
+If you do, but you see that just giving them to someone else would get them into a transfer lawsuit, so just isn’t a good idea, use the number or inquiry form on this page.
 So, this concludes what to do and how the term differs from the term fraudulent conversion.